typestack/typedi/docs/typescript/07-usage-with-typeorm.md

 # Usage with TypeORM and routing-controllers

-In order to use TypeDI with routing-controllers and/or TypeORM, it's required to configure them to use the top-level TypeDI container used by your application.
+To use TypeDI with routing-controllers and/or TypeORM, it's required to configure them to use the top-level TypeDI container used by your application.

 ```ts